tanguilp/wax/README.md

   - it exposes you to some attacks (such as replay attacks)
   - you have no guarantee that the user understood what he has been signing (no specific browser UI was presented)
+- When using the `origin_verify_fun` option, make sure to understand the security implications of it.
+In particular, if you're using it to check against subdomains using a wildcard (`*.example.com`), use a library such as `Domainatrex` - incorrect wildcard parsing is a frequent cause of security blunder

 ## Changes